nrfconnect/sdk-nrf/doc/nrf/libraries/modem/modem_key_mgmt.rst

    :depth: 2

 The modem key management library provides functions to manage the credentials stored in the nRF9160 LTE modem.
-The library uses AT commands (`Credential storage management %CMNG`_) to add, update, and delete credentials.
+The library uses credential storage management to add, update, and delete credentials using the ``%CMNG`` command.
+See the `Credential storage management %CMNG`_ section in the nRF9160 AT Commands Reference Guide or the same section in the `nRF91x1 AT Commands Reference Guide`_ depending on the SiP you are using.

 Each set of keys and certificates that is stored in the modem is identified by a security tag (``sec_tag``).
 You specify this tag when adding the credentials and use it when you update or delete them.